 The Nintendo Switch has now been available on the market for around a year and a half.
 The promises made by the Japanese console manufacturer Nintendo didn't sound really revolutionary when the hybrid console was released around the world on March 3, 2017.
 On the contrary: many fans who were waiting for a real power console from Nintendo were quickly brought back to earth when the first technical details were published.

-Hardly more computing power than a modern tablet; a screen format in which the Nintendo Switch almost passes for an e-reader and the almost non-existent internal storage capacity ex works caused gasps even among die-hard Nintendo fans.
-Nevertheless: the hybrid console sold well.
+Hardly more computing power than a modern tablet; a screen format in which the Nintendo Switch almost passes as an e-reader and an internal storage capacity that is almost non-existent ex works caused even die-hard Nintendo fans to gasp.
+Nevertheless: the hybrid console sold splendidly.

 The fact that the quality of a console is mainly measured by its computing power today is mainly due to the eternal duel between two console manufacturers: Sony and Microsoft.
 Apparently it has to be ever higher, ever further, ever faster in order to inspire gamers.
 But is it really like that?

-If you look at the number of consoles sold overall, Sony's Playstation 4 is clearly at the top.
-Sony's computing monster was sold around 82,2 million times.
-With almost 39 million copies sold, Microsoft's Xbox One is in second place among the best-selling consoles.
-The Japanese console manufacturer has sold a total of 17,8 million Nintendo Switch supposedly cannot keep up, at least if you ignore the sales periods.
+If you look at the total number of consoles sold, Sony's Playstation 4 is clearly at the top.
+Sony's arithmetic monster went over the counter around 82,2 million times.
+With almost 39 million units sold, Microsoft's Xbox One is the second best-selling console.
+The Japanese console manufacturer cannot keep up with a total of 17,8 million Nintendo Switch sales, at least if you ignore the sales periods.
 The Nintendo Switch was only launched around three and a half years later than the Playstation 4.
-Calculated over a month, the PS4 has almost 1,4 million sales, while the Nintendo Switch has just over a million consoles sold per month.
-The strong sales figures of the recent past are partly due to the mystique of the appeal of the new, but good sales figures can also be expected in the next few months.
+Calculated down to one month, the PS4 has almost 1,4 million sales, while the Nintendo Switch has sold just over a million consoles per month.
+The strong sales figures of the recent past are partly due to the mystique of the appeal of the new, but good sales figures can also be expected in the coming months.

-With the hybrid console, Nintendo is exciting in an area beyond pure net computing power.
-The selection of game titles alone can also determine the success of the game Nintendo Switch not justify.
-Sure, there are various exclusive titles that are released exclusively for Nintendo consoles, but no average gamer would buy a console that costs around 300 euros just to play through two or three exclusive titles that are not Pokemon.
-There must be more to the surprise success of the “tablet console,” which is, after all, the fastest-selling console in Japan and the USA.
+Nintendo inspires with the hybrid console in an area beyond the pure net computing power.
+The selection of game titles alone cannot justify the success of the Nintendo Switch.
+Sure, there are various exclusive titles that appear exclusively for consoles from Nintendo, but no average player would buy a console that costs around 300 euros just to play through two or three exclusive titles that are not Pokemon.
+There must be more to the surprise success of the "tablet console" which is, after all, the fastest-selling console in Japan and the US.

 The Nintendo Switch is certainly not a hardware monster, but it does have advantages over its competitors that are convincing selling points: the hybrid console is mobile, the control technology is innovative and among the best that the console world currently has to offer - and the Nintendo Switch offers local Multiplayer experience that at least today's "silver gamers" only know from their youth from LAN parties.
 Finally there is another way to gamble with friends on the console.
 No matter when, no matter where.

 Nintendo has quietly ushered in a whole new generation of multiplayer gaming.
-What is certain is that multiplayer events will grow in popularity with every new multiplayer title that is released.
-The next milestone will be Pokemon - Lets Go Pikachu (respectively Pokemon - Lets Go Eevee), which will be released for the Nintendo Switch next November.
+What is certain is that multiplayer events will grow in popularity with every new multiplayer title released.
+The next milestone will be Pokemon - Lets Go Pikachu (or Pokemon - Lets Go Eevee), which will be released next November for the Nintendo Switch appears.

 Games as draft horses always work